| Previous Post | Top | Next Post |

 Most notable one on my system was “Lenovo System Firmware”.
 (I don’t know if this was version dependent or not.)
 I used vendor’s BIOS update offered as bootable CD and made USB key containing it image data:

-If the BIOS options Security > Secure Boot
+If the BIOS options Security > Secure Boot is enabled, it may restrict booting

 up from the BIOS Update bootable CD image, you may need to disabled the Secure Boot option to use it.